zhenhouhong/QSpeech/README.md

     </tr>
 </table>

-A library tool about quantum neural network in speech application.
-Here we implement the Quantum M5(QM5), Quantum Tacotron(QTacotron) and Quantum Transformer-TTS(QTransformer-TTS).
+For the hybrid quantum-classical neural networks in speech applications, we implement the Quantum M5(QM5), Quantum Tacotron(QTacotron) and Quantum Transformer-TTS(QTransformer-TTS).

 ## Requirements